BioHarmony-Foundation/BioRegionalApis/README.md

 We can group Regenerative solutions to anything from housing to growing plants -- by the EcoRegion, BioRegion, or Biomes in which they are effective.

-We can group Natural Building, Permaculture, Indigenous Wisodm, or any sort of workshop leader or educator by the EcoRegions or Biomes they know how to serve.
+We can group Natural Building, Permaculture, Indigenous Wisdom, or any sort of workshop leader or educator by the EcoRegions or Biomes they know how to serve.

 The possibilities are many, and I invite you to consider how your Regenerative Software project can help raise BioRegional awareness.